If you have ever been in a relationship with a narcissist, you would know how difficult it is to have a deep connection with them.

 Thirdly, and this is especially organic to a narcissist’s character, they are self-absorbed.

-The worse part is, it is very difficult to make distinctions:
+The worst part is, it is very difficult to make distinctions:

 Women dating narcissistic men often misconstrue such signs of obsession to be signs of deep love and caring.
 A good example would be the jealousy directed towards male friends.
 What the woman should ideally see is the man sizing down the opposition and not them being “passionately in love”.

-Extrapolating from this, narcissists are also highly likely to be domestic abusers.
+Extrapolating from this, narcissists are also highly likely to be domestic abusers, which is why it is very tough for you to have a deep connection with a narcissist.
 Kent State University researchers suggest that “the anger, hostility, and short fuse that accompany a man’s narcissism tend to be directed toward straight women.”

 According to a University of Munster research (2017), narcissists inflate their self-love in two ways; the researchers christened it “NARC”: The Narcissistic Admiration and Rivalry Concept.